 So maybe we should make it more about finding out that ‘whatever you want to do’ piece and helping people get into it or back to it, rather than trying to get people to ‘optimal’.

 We need to get folks back to doing, not just training in order to do.
 Most folks aren’t looking to be the fittest, fastest, strongest.
-They’re just looking to have life.
+They’re just looking to have a life.
 A life that they enjoy and love.
 A life that they don’t have to train for, but rather a life that they live.

 It’s too short and too precious to do otherwise.